zdravkov/kendo-docs/api/javascript/ui/treeview.md

 ### append

-Appends a node to any level of the treeview.
+Appends a node to any level of the TreeView .
 This method may also be used to reorder nodes.

 #### Example